IC 4 - Spiral Galaxy in Pegasus

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 4.

 Apparent size of IC 4The following table reports IC 4 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 4 is a visual representation of it.

 Digitized Sky Survey image of IC 4

 The image below is a photograph of IC 4 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 4 - Spiral Galaxy morphological classification
+IC 4 - Spiral Galaxy in Pegasus morphological classification

 Celestial coordinates and finder chart of IC 4